undefinedAlison Crum 2025

 Confident, Skilful

-This course is for viol players who are already used to playing in consort, well able to get in tune without assistance, and make a good sound.
-Players should be happy to sight-read most of the standard repertoire, and able to keep going well enough even if a few notes have to be missed, to allow the group to work on the music.
-Experienced musicians who are fairly new to the viol would also be welcome, as long as they are able to sight-read, as above.
-Ideally most participants will be able to play more than one size of viol and/or read more than one clef if playing tenor or bass but this is not an absolute requirement.
+This course is for viol players already used to playing in consort, able to tune without assistance, and make a good sound.
+You should be happy to sight-read most of the standard repertoire and be able to keep going even if a few notes are missed.
+If you are an experienced musician relatively new to the viol, you are welcome as long you feel able to sight-read confidently.

 How will the course be taught, and will any preparation be required?

-Most of the sessions will be in small groups of 3 to 6, playing one to a part.
-Each group will have a tutor for at least half of each session, and sometimes for longer.
-Occasional sessions will be larger scale with full time tuition.
-Tutors will rotate between groups, and groups will change twice each day.
+Most of the sessions will be in small groups of three to six, playing one to a part.
+Groups will have a tutor for at least half of each session, and sometimes longer.
+Occasional sessions will be bigger in scale with full-time tuition.
+Tutors rotate between groups, and groups will change twice each day.

 Will music be provided in advance of the course?

-Some music will be provided by the tutors but participants are also requested to bring their own music, with scores if possible, especially for any pieces they would particularly like to be coached on.
+Some music will be provided by the tutors during the course, though participants should bring their own music, with scores if possible, for any pieces they would particularly like to be coached on.

 Is there anything I need to bring?

 Viols, with spare strings.
-Some music (as above) unless coming by public transport.
+Music (as above).
 A folder or card to put behind single sheets of music.
 Tuning meter/phone app.
 Stand lights if eyesight is poor.

 What previous participants said about this course…